Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Fairfield's income level is below the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Fairfield is $40,232 and the average income stands at $48,780.
-These figures compare to Greater Sydney's median of $60,817 and average of $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Fairfield would be approximately $43,797 (median) and $53,102 (average) as of September 2025.
-Census 2021 income data shows household, family and personal incomes in Fairfield all fall between the 1st and 7th percentiles nationally.
-The earnings profile indicates that the $800 - 1,499 earnings band captures 29.5% of the community (5,891 individuals), unlike regional levels where the $1,500 - 2,999 category predominates at 30.9%.
+The suburb of Fairfield's median income among taxpayers was $40,232 and average income stood at $48,780 in the financial year 2023.
+This compares to Greater Sydney's figures of $60,817 and $83,003 respectively.
+By September 2025, current estimates project median income to be approximately $43,797 and average income at around $53,102, factoring in an 8.86% growth since financial year 2023.
+According to Census 2021 data, incomes in Fairfield fall between the 1st and 7th percentiles nationally for households, families, and individuals.
+The earnings profile shows that 29.5% of the community earns within the $800 - 1,499 range (5,891 individuals), differing from regional levels where the $1,500 - 2,999 category is predominant at 30.9%.
 Housing affordability pressures are severe in Fairfield, with only 73.4% of income remaining after housing costs, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income